 6. Don’t forget to abide by the chosen country’s laws

 The country that you select is not how your native country is.
-There will be different norms and laws with different people having a different kind of thinking.
+There will be different norms and laws with different people having different kinds of thinking.
 And not following these laws and norms might be severely punishable.

 So make sure you study the country well.
 Understand how the lifestyle there is.
 Abide by their rules and regulation and while meeting new people, keep an open mind.
 And do not be afraid to meet new people.

-7. Don’t choose to study abroad thinking it as a trend
+7. Don’t choose to study abroad thinking it is a trend

 Probably the most important “don’t”.
 Your main reason for choosing to study abroad.
-Lots of students in India just choose to study abroad because their academic qualification cannot fetch them a good university in India.
-With more number of universities, the common thought process is that abroad you’ll get better universities where you can get an application.
+Lots of students in India just choose to study abroad because their academic qualifications cannot fetch them a good university in India.
+With more universities, the common thought process is that abroad you’ll get better universities where you can get an application.
 And this has become a trend.

 This is true to an extent.
 But doesn’t make up for a good reason.
 Don’t think that just because people are going abroad to study, you should do it.
 It sounds cool but you should take the entire reason for studying abroad more seriously.